 Use Fresh Basil and Reduce the Salt

-When I bit into the muffins, I could barely taste the dried basil that I used as a substitute.
+Unfortunately, when I bit into the muffins, I could barely taste the dried basil that I used as a substitute.

 Also, be careful with the salt.

-The recipe says to use kosher salt.
+The recipe calls for kosher salt.

-He loved them.
+He absolutely loved them!